 Benefits and key features

-Whole disk encryption protects everything on a disk drive – including the operating system – as well as USB flash and other external drives.
+Whole disk encryption protects everything on a disk drive – including the operating system.
 Even files you may not know about that keep exact copies of data that you've been working on, such as temporary files are encrypted.

-- Most useful on machines or peripherals that are likely to be lost or stolen (e.g., laptops and USB drives), but can be installed on desktops as well
+- Most useful on machines or peripherals that are likely to be lost or stolen (e.g., laptops and USB drives), but can be enabled on desktops as well

-- Users should remember to save the password in a safe place
+- Users whose computers are not in the WIN domain should remember to save the password and key in a safe place, such as LastPass

-Contact the IS&T Help Desk for assistance with any of the above-listed options.
+Contact the IS&T Service Desk for assistance with any of the above-listed options.